 Workforce productivity analytics is a branch of the broader workforce analytics category.
-While workforce analytics traditionally refers to solutions that help organizations measure employee data for workforce planning, talent management, performance, and engagement, workforce productivity analytics focuses more specifically on data related to employee, team and organizational productivity, intended to be used by all departments.
+While workforce analytics traditionally refers to solutions that help organizations measure employee data for workforce planning, talent management, performance, and engagement, workforce productivity analytics focuses more specifically on data related to employee, team and organizational productivity management, intended to be used by all departments.

 Workforce productivity analytics solutions like ActivTrak collect and analyze digital work activity data to help organizations understand productivity drivers like time management, technology usage, focus time, collaboration, multi-tasking and more.
 Gaining visibility into these productivity drivers, with the ability to view trends, benchmarks, summaries and team comparisons, can provide valuable insights to help organizations improve business outcomes and to help employees and teams to work wiser.